GiveItTime/AlvaroR_SDHack_2016/C-sharp/ReadMe.md

 Two short programming project using C# <br/>
-Income_Tax sorts tax payers by income and calculates their corresponding income tax based on income. <br/>
+Income_Tax sorts tax payers by income and calculates their corresponding income tax. <br/>
 PC_Store is a text box window thatuses button and check boxes to calculate the users purchase.